eleksir/aleesa-irc-bot/README.md

 It is based on Perl modules [Bot::IRC][1] and [Hailo][2] as conversation generator.

+Module [Bot::IRC][1] is vendored and tailored to this particular bot because of utf-8 issues in original source which are fix by hacking (yes, it is not canonical/convinient way fix it, what done is already done).

 Config located in **data/config.json**, sample config provided as **data/sample_config.json**.